-Sweden is often cited as being at the vanguard of the global trend towards the elimination of cash.
+Sweden is often cited as being at the vanguard of the global trend towards the elimination of Money in physical form such as banknotes and coins.
+More.
 However, cash seems to be making a surprising comeback.

 Today, Swedish lawmakers are considering enacting a legislation that will force banks to offer cash services to their customers.
 This move was first placed on the table early last year when a proposal for reasonable, mandatory access to cash was made.

 Fast-forward to today and government will likely seek its enactment despite rejecting the Central Bank’s plea made last year.
 “There may be some changes, but mainly, what we proposed will be carried out… there’s a broad majority for this, so I expect it will happen.” said key lawmaker for the ruling Social Democrats, Fredrik Olovsson.

 Bloomberg reported in March that the cabinet of Social Democrats and Greens declined to comment on the final shape of the legislation but confirmed a proposal submission to the Council on Legislation this spring before presenting it to parliament in the fall.